cosc2336-ds-alg/assg00/README.md

 ```

 You should find that all of the (uncommented) tests of `isPrime()` now pass.
 If they do,
-create a new commit of your changes (should only be changes in the `assg-functions.cpp` file
+create a new commit of your changes (should only be changes in the `primes.cpp` file
 this time), and push your changes.
 Make sure you provide an appropriate commit message.

 Go and look at your pull request again on GitHub.
 You will see that this second commit has